 Anna manages project finance at First Solar.
 Previously she worked at GreenWorld Capital and the Adidas Group.
 Anna has an MS in Applied Mathematics from Lomonosov Moscow State University and an MS in Financial Mathematics from Stanford Uiversity.
 She has been on the board of Women in Cleantech and Sustainability since 2013.

-Kelly Ratchinsky is Board Chair Secretary for Women in Cleantech & Sustainability (WCS).
+Kelly Ratchinsky is the Membership Committee Co-Chair for Women in Cleantech & Sustainability (WCS).
 As Board member she brings expertise on transportation innovation and smart cities.
 Kelly has earned a MSc and BSc in Ocean / Mechanical engineering specializing in autonomous vehicle control systems and renewable energy systems.
 Globally oriented and technically trained, Kelly has enjoyed success collaborating with business and technical teams to manage and execute industrial scale projects.

 Anita Gavini, Finance Committee